An unlikely hero, Gordon Brown wrestles with Scotland's fate

 "Brown was drafted in to reassure Labour Scotland that voting No is good and they shouldn't feel bad about it.
 He is there to get wavering Labour voters back on the side of the union," said David Torrance, biographer of Alex Salmond.

-Cameron's job is on the line if he loses Scotland but he has conceded that his privileged English background and centre-right politics mean he isn't the best person to win over Scots.
+Cameron's job is on the line if he loses Scotland but he has conceded that his privileged English background and center-right politics mean he isn't the best person to win over Scots.

 They also have Gordon Brown, the only British politician that one Scottish nationalist source said Salmond fears.